anelook/image-search/README.md

-# When text meets image: a guide to OpenSearch for multimodal search
+# Workshop: a guide to OpenSearch for multimodal search

 ## Part 1.
 Prepare working environment